-Most U.S. foreign businesses choose to formalize their presence in Greece by establishing a Corporation (AE company), a Limited Liability Company (EPE company) or a branch.
+Most foreign businesses choose to formalize their presence in Greece by establishing a Corporation (AE company), a Limited Liability Company (EPE company) or a branch.
 Foreign entities may also establish an offshore office for the provision of specified services to their head office or other foreign affiliated companies under the provisions of Law 89/67 as revised by Law 3427/2005.
-Nevertheless, even if it is not formally registered in Greece, the activities of a US enterprise could lead to the acquisition of a "permanent establishment" in Greece, giving rise to corporate tax on income arising in Greece as well as other tax and accounting obligations.
-The provisions of the ITC in conjunction with those of the Double Taxation Treaty between U.S. and Greece define when a permanent establishment arises (normally the maintenance of a branch, factory, or other fixed place of business).
+Nevertheless, even if it is not formally registered in Greece, the activities of a foreign enterprise could lead to the acquisition of a "permanent establishment" in Greece, giving rise to corporate tax on income arising in Greece as well as other tax and accounting obligations.
+The provisions of the ITC in conjunction with those of the applicable Double Taxation Treaties between Greece and the foreign entity’s jurisdictions define when a permanent establishment arises (normally the maintenance of a branch, factory, or other fixed place of business).

-Tax withholdings apply on certain payments made to U.S. residents even when they have no presence in Greece.
+Tax withholdings apply on certain payments made to foreign tax residents even when they have no presence in Greece.

-The tax rate is 29% on profits of Corporations (AE companies) and Limited Liability (EPE) companies that maintain double entry accounting books.
-Partnerships, cooperatives, joint ventures etc. that merely maintain single entry accounting books are taxed at the rate of 26% on profits up to EUR 50 000 and at the rate of 33% for profits exceeding EUR 50 000.
-Distributed dividends/profits are subject to a withholding tax at the rate of 10% (not applicable where single entry accounting books are maintained).
-The 10% withholding tax does not apply to profits which are credited or remitted by a branch in Greece to its head office abroad nor to dividends paid to an EU affiliate (subsidiary) of a US entity (provided certain conditions are met as per the EU Directive 2011/96).
+The tax rate is 29% on profits of Corporations (AE companies), Limited Liability companies (EPE), partnerships, cooperatives and joint ventures.
+Distributed dividends/profits are subject to a withholding tax at the rate of 15% (not applicable where single entry accounting books are maintained).
+The 10% withholding tax does not apply to profits which are credited or remitted by a branch in Greece to its head office abroad nor to dividends paid by a Greek subsidiary to its EU affiliate (subsidiary) (provided certain conditions are met as per the EU Directive 2011/96).

 Under the beneficial provisions of Law 89/67, foreign entities may establish a presence in Greece with the exclusive purpose of providing certain services to their head office or any other foreign affiliate company (such as consulting, centralized accounting support, quality control of production, processes and services, project planning services, advertising and marketing and data processing services).
 Such establishments will be taxed on the higher of the actual revenues reported in their accounts or the deemed revenues that will be defined on a cost plus basis by application of a certain mark-up which is pre-agreed with the Ministry of Finance according to their specific sector and service, and in any case not lower than 5%.